 There’s a new cancer risk assessment program right here at Lake Health that makes it easier for patients to identify and manage their risk for cancer.

-The new Cancer Prevention Center is located at the Perrico Health Campus in Willoughby.
-It uses risk assessment and genetic testing to determine if a patient is at high risk for hereditary cancer.
+The new Cancer Prevention Program It uses risk assessment and genetic testing to determine if a patient is at high risk for hereditary cancer.
 Genetic testing can identify inherited gene mutations that may increase the risk for breast, ovarian, colon, uterine, gastric, pancreatic, melanoma and prostate cancer.

 How it works

 Lake Health currently offers cancer risk assessments at routine mammography, primary care and gynecological visits.
 The self-assessment, completed before a patient’s visit, calculates cancer risk in minutes, based on family history and factors specific to the individual.

 For patients identified as high risk, we offer genetic testing and collect a blood or saliva sample at that same visit.

 Lake Health partnered with Ambry Genetics to provide genetic testing to eligible patients.
 Due to Ambry’s extensive contracts with insurance companies, testing is affordable and accessible for most patients.
 Four out of five patients pay $0.
 For those who do pay, the average cost is less than $100.